takielias/codeigniter-websocket/README.md

 ```php
 $config['composer_autoload'] = FCPATH.'vendor/autoload.php';
 ```
-### :arrow_right: Step 2 : One command Installation
+### :arrow_right: Step 2 : One command Setup

-If you want one click installation just Execute the Command in the Project directory
+If you want Single command installation just Execute the Command in the Project directory

 **N.B:** It will make 2 new controllers  Welcome.php and User.php
 ```sh